Where stewardship, customer truth, and modern marketing actually line up.

 Born in Milwaukee, raised in Toronto (go Leafs!), and now living in Lynchburg, Virginia, I'm an entrepreneur and operator who's spent most of his career building and fixing B2B marketing machines.

-Today, I serve as a strategic consultant, supporting B2B marketing teams.
-Before that, I founded and ran 434 Marketing, growing it to a seven‑figure agency and a team of 15.
-It’s been a crazy ride so far, but my approach has stayed pretty consistent: pragmatic, data‑literate, and not afraid of calculated change.
+Today, I lead and advise B2B marketing teams — most recently driving 125% organic pipeline growth at a mid-market HR-tech company.
+Before that, I founded and ran 434 Marketing, growing it to a seven-figure agency and a team of 14.
+It's been a crazy ride so far, but my approach has stayed consistent.

 Give me a P&L, cashflow, balance sheet, or a Google Sheet full of messy data and I feel at home.
 This site is where I share how I think, how I work, and how I try to show up for the people around me.